 Patricia Bardi—VMI Somatic Practice

-Amsterdam, Netherlands, and worldwide
+Amsterdam, Netherlands, and Worldwide

-VMI Somatic Practice Certification Program combining Vocal Dance, Voice
+VMI Somatic Practice Certification Program combining Vocal Dance,

-Movement Integration & Vital Movement Integration Bodywork
+Voice Movement Integration, & Vital Movement Integration Bodywork

-Leads to Registered Somatic Movement Therapist/Educator (accredited by ISMETA)
+Leads to Registered Somatic Movement Therapist/Educator accredited by ISMETA

-Licensed Natural Health Practitioner (accredited by KTNO)
+Licensed Natural Health Practitioner, by KTNO for health insurance.

 The VMI Certification Program offers a holistic, integrative approach for somatic practitioners to develop skills connecting dance, movement, voice, improvisation, bodywork & movement repatterning education.
 Annual Foundation Course begins autumn.
 Organ Rebalancing—advanced bodywork practitioner accredited postgraduate program.
 The Rocca Project, located in Tuscany, Italy, is an interdisciplinary performance and healing arts program offered annually in July/August.